Media Representation Of Dementia: Confronting The Stigma

 Media representation in news stories, entertainment, and social media can shape public perceptions and attitudes toward dementia in many ways, and it can be important to seek out sources that provide unbiased, accurate information.
 A licensed mental health professional, whether in person or online, may be able to answer further questions about dementia and help individuals cope with any associated challenges they may be experiencing.

-A brief overview of dementia
+A brief overview of symptoms of dementia

 Dementia can be considered a chronic condition, and in most cases, symptoms worsen with time.
 It typically emerges in individuals aged 65 and older.
 However, there are cases of early-onset dementia that may affect people as young as in their mid-30s.